rddill-IBM/ZeroToCognitive/README.md

 # ZeroToCognitive

 This is the tutorial site for the Zero to Cognitive Series.
 Each chapter in the Tutorial is a completely self contained folder.

+We are currently at release 1.2, which includes updates to Chapter 8 (Watson Discover News) and Chapter 9 (Visual Recognition).
+Release notes are here: [https://github.com/rddill-IBM/ZeroToCognitive/releases/tag/1.2](https://github.com/rddill-IBM/ZeroToCognitive/releases/tag/1.2)
 The chapter structure is:

 1).
 The Story, Architecture for this app